haberdashPI/Weber.jl/docs/src/trial_guide.md

 ## Watcher Moments

 Watcher moments are used to respond to events.
-Often, watcher moments need not directly defined, and the higher level [`response`](@ref) method may be used.
+Often, watcher moments need not be directly used.
+Instead, the higher level [`response`](@ref) method can be used.

 As long as a watcher moment is active it occurs any time an event is triggered.
 A watcher moment becomes active at the start of the preceding moment, or at the start of a trial (if it's the first moment in a trial).
 This latter form is most common, since generally one wishes to listen to all events during a trial.
-A watcher moments is simply a function that takes one argument, the event to be processed.
+A watcher moments is simply a function that takes one argument: the event to be processed.

 If the watcher is the first moment in a trial, a convenient `do` block syntax is possible.